LibbyExley/libbyexley.github.io/_posts/2019-06-27-useful-resources.markdown

 __Microsoft .NET Learning Centre__

-I found Microsoft’s tutorial very useful when it came to learning OOP as it had a simple to follow written guide taking you through the steps of making your own class and leaning the basics of OOP.
-It also, like many other learning platforms, has the advantage of being able to run the practise code snippets in the browser.
-This type of learning is great when you already know the basis of programming but want to learn the syntax for another language.
+I found Microsoft’s tutorial very useful when it came to learning OOP as it had a simple to follow written guide taking you through the steps of making your own class and learning the basics of OOP.
+It also, like many other learning platforms, has the advantage of being able to run the practice code snippets in the browser.
+This type of learning is great when you already know the basics of programming but want to learn the syntax for another language.

 __freeCodeCamp__